 There are bills aimed at preventing trans girls and women from playing on female sports teams, laws barring trans youth from using bathrooms and locker rooms that align with their gender identity, and restrictions on gender-affirming medical care.
 In addition, transgender people also face increased social stigma that includes barriers in employment, housing, healthcare, and other necessities that make them even more vulnerable.
 In the face of these ongoing and increasing headwinds to just living a life that cisgender people take for granted, the theme and stories of “Resilience” need to be heard more than ever.

 The Transgender Day of Remembrance has become a time for the transgender community, allies, and advocates to gather, remember and honor the victims of anti-transgender hatred and violence.
 The day is now observed in over 200 cities in 21 countries around the world, including right here on Cape Cod.
 The Cape Cod Transgender Day of Remembrance Committee invites all transgender, gender non-conforming, and gender-fluid people, and all allies of the community, to attend this vigil.
-Click here to RSVP on the Eventbrite page.
+Click here to RSVP on the Eventbrite Event page.